IntelEdisonDemoDay/JEFF/readme.md

 ## About JEFF

+For more information about JEFF, please visit http://www.jeff-it.co/.

 On the weekend of 23rd to 25th January 2015, I participated to the "Seedhack IoT" (http://www.seedhack.com/), a hackaton on the INternet of Things organized by Seedcamp @ Google Campus London.

 This code was developed during the hackaton to implement the brain of JEFF, our "digital butler" project.